manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-7_Kubernetes/01-setup/README.md

 ## 🚀 Next Steps

-**Congratulations!** 🎉 You now have Kubernetes running on your machine!
+**Congratulations!** 🎉 You now have Kubernetes running!

 ### **What You Accomplished:**
 - ✅ Installed k3s (lightweight Kubernetes)
-- ✅ Verified the cluster is working
+- ✅ Verified cluster functionality
-- ✅ Ran your first containerized application
+- ✅ Deployed your first application
-- ✅ Learned basic kubectl commands
+- ✅ Tested networking and storage

 ### **Ready for More?**
 **[→ Next: Learn Kubernetes Basics](../02-basics/)**

-Learn about Pods, Services, and Labels - the building blocks of Kubernetes.

 ---